Bohunice Nuclear Power Plant: Reactor data

-Bohunice A1 (shut down)
+Bohunice A1 (decommissioned)

-The A1 is a nuclear reactor situated on the Jaslovské Bohunice site.
-It was built between 1958 and 1972, and it was the first nuclear power plant in Czechoslovakia.
-It had one experimental reactor, the KS-150, designed in Czechoslovakia, which used non-enriched uranium as a fuel.
-Unlike conventional reactors, refuelling was carried out with the reactor in operation.
-From the beginning, however, there were many problems with the operation of the reactor, and a number of accidents occurred, related to the reactor's experimental design.
-The first accident took place in 1976, during the replacement of fuel cells, costing the lives of two people.
-A second major accident, which received a fourth-degree rating by INES, occurred during refuelling on 22 February 1977.
+The A1 plant was the first to be built on the site and the only one to ever host a KS 150 reactor.
+Designed and built in Czechoslovakia between 1958 and 1972, the KS 150 used non-enriched uranium as fuel.
+Unlike conventional reactors, refuelling was carried out while the reactor was in operation.
+From the beginning, there were various problems with its operation, and a number of accidents occurred, related to the reactor's experimental design.
+In 1976, the first major accident at the plant took place.
+During a fuel change, the carbon dioxide used to cool the reactor began leaking, resulting in the death of two workers and the scramming of the reactor.
+A second major accident, which received a fourth-degree rating by INES, occurred during refuelling in February 1977.
 A decision was subsequently made to shut down the reactor, due to the high cost of repairs following the accident as well as inefficiency of operation.
-Czechoslovakia decided to build additional conventional Soviet reactors of the VVER type instead, which have a higher power output with a more efficient operational process.
+The Czechoslovak government decided to build additional conventional Soviet reactors of the VVER type instead, which have a higher power output, with a more efficient operational process.
 The A1 power plant was closed and began a decommissioning and cleanup process.

-Bohunice V1 (shut down)
+Bohunice V1 (decommissioned)

 As a condition of accession into the European Union in 2004, Slovakia was required to deactivate the two reactors at the V1 plant.
 A provision in the accession treaty allowed for reactivation in case of an emergency.

-The V1 plant was exempted from the sale of Slovenské Elektrárne to Enel and transferred to the Slovak Nuclear and Decommissioning Company (JAVYS), a national nuclear decommissioning company fully owned by the state.
+The V1 plant was exempted from the sale of Slovenské Elektrárne to Enel and transferred to the Slovak Nuclear and Decommissioning Company, which was fully owned by the state.
 The first reactor was shut down at the end of 2006 and the second on the last day of 2008.

 The Russia-Ukraine gas dispute in January 2009 disrupted natural gas supplies and electricity generation.
-On 10 January 2009, the Slovak government ordered the second reactor, then still undergoing a shutdown procedure, to be returned to power-generation-capable mode.
-The reactor was ultimately not reconnected to the grid, and the final shutdown resumed.
+On 10 January, the Slovak government ordered the second reactor, then still undergoing a shutdown procedure, to be returned to power-generation-capable mode.
+The reactor was ultimately not reconnected to the grid, and the shutdown resumed.

 Bohunice V2 (operating)

 Bohunice V2 consists of two second-generation VVER-440/213 units that went online on 20 August 1984 and 18 December 1985, respectively.
-In November 2010, both reactors were uprated from 440 MW to 505 MW (gross electrical output), and operation is planned to be maintained until 2025.
+In November 2010, both reactors were uprated from 440 MW to 471 MW (gross electrical output), and operation is planned to be maintained until 2055.

+Planned reactor

+The idea of building a new unit at the Bohunice plant was first proposed during prime minister Robert Fico's first term, in 2006.
+By 2026, the American company Westinghouse's AP1000 was chosen as the preferred design, in favour of other competing reactors such as the South Korean APR-1400 and the French EPR.
+Construction is slated to begin in 2032.